joemulick/Egyptian-Rat-Screw-ReactCreateApp/README.md

 3.)
 Run the server (from the ers directory):

   -- $ cd ..
-  -- $ PORT=3001 node bin/www
+  -- $ PORT=3001 node bin/www ( leave this termainal running)
   -- The server is going to be running on PORT 3001 while the React Creat App will be running on PORT 3000

 4.)
-Run the react-create-app client:
+Open a new terminal in react-create-app client (ersclient folder):

   -- $ cd ersclient
-  -- $ cd ers client
+  -- $ npm start

 5.)
 Visit localhost:3001 in browser